Do you really need to protect yourself from WiFi radiation?

 - head feels better/clearer

 - skin feels less prickly

 - no longer has metallic taste in the mouth

 The long term potential benefits of reducing your exposure to WiFi are that you DON’T suffer the adverse biological effects and diseases associated with WiFi as listed previously.

 WiFi Radiation Protection Tips

-There are some simple steps you can take to limit your exposure to WiFi router radiation.
-In this article I explain what they are.
+Here are some simple steps you can take to limit your exposure to WiFi router radiation:

 Your Ethernet cable is the cable that links your modem/router to your PC.
 It provides you with a hardwired internet connection.

 Most people don’t give this cable a second thought.
 They use the cable which comes with the modem/router.
 Mistake.